 This is an effort being led by the Royal Society to have a rapid review schedule for papers submitted on work around COVID-19 where work will be reviewed within 24-48 hours post-submission.
 More information for reviews and authors can be found through the link.

-This is a project being run between the University of Oxford and King’s College London.
+This is a project run between the University of Oxford and King’s College London.
 It is a multidisciplinary team of medics and engineers aiming to produce a ventilator to fill the shortfall health care systems across the world are anticipating and experiencing.

 4. Prusa Medical Shields